Joe Grech: The 1970s

 Distributed by : M & G Record Co, Melbourne.

-The Third Millennium & Awards
+Later life

-In the year 2000, Joe published a CD entitled "Katarin, Joe Grech, Marcelle & Philip."
-Arranged and produced by Mr. Joe Brown, the CD contains 15 tracks all sung in the Maltese language.
+In 2000, Grech published a CD entitled "Katarin, Joe Grech, Marcelle & Philip."
+Arranged and produced by Joe Brown, the CD contains 15 tracks all sung in Maltese.

 Joe Grech's generosity and charitable character were brought to the attention of the Order of Malta.
 In 2002, the Order awarded him the Cross of Merit.

 On 13 December 2019, Grech was awarded the prestigious award "Midalja għall-Qadi tar-Repubblika" (Medal for Service to the Republic) by the President of Malta.

+Personal life and death

-Grech is the brother of religious philanthropist and veteran broadcaster Mons.
-Victor Grech, one of the founders of Caritas Malta.
+Grech was the brother of religious philanthropist and veteran broadcaster Mons Victor Grech, one of the founders of Caritas Malta.